weberdaniel/reactive-cpp/README.md

 ## Contribution

 Stick to Google Coding Stylguide and C++ Core Guidelines!

+## Definition of Done / Agile

+Use a proper Definition of Done, like

+- 80% Code Coverage in Unit Tests
+- 1 Person must review the code before commit
+- Full C++ Core Guidelines compatibility
+- Full C++ Google Coding Styleguide compatibility
+- Only fully operational builds into the master branch
+- Use feature branches
+- Check for Memory Leaks with Valgrind